jamesphilbrick/personal-site/docs/mandelbrot-set-on-the-c64.md

 POKE ADDR, PEEK(ADDR) OR 2^BIT
 ```

+It's just telling the computer to set specific values into specific memory locations to toggle the bitmap mode and to set the colours for certain pixels by referencing their address in memory.
+Calculating the actual address is more involved, so I'll spare you the details.

-Turning this mode on shows this horrifying output:
+Toggling this hi-res mode on shows this horrifying output:

 ![](assets/Pasted%20image%2020250614233240.png)

 Notice all the different characters.
-When in this mode, standard characters can't be used.
-That's because the screen buffer *uses the same memory locations as the character map*; we're literally over-writing the character map with our own pixel values to display to the screen!
+Unlike the initial low-res image, standard characters can't be used when in this mode.
+That's because the screen buffer can use the *same memory locations as the character map*; we're literally over-writing the character map with our own pixel values to display to the screen!
 I find this to be really funky stuff as someone born in 2000 whose first computer ran windows XP.
 It's also kind of scary being shown the contents of the computer's raw memory - ready to be naively fiddled with.

-Continuing through the manual gives the sinusoid example in appendix [A1](#A1).
+Continuing through the manual gives the sinusoid example in appendix [A1](#a1).
 ## Running the Program
+After much pain and gripe (many hours of it), I managed to get a working program on the emulator with an output I was happy with.
+The code is in appendix [A2](#a2), and after typing typing it out and double checking for any mistakes, I entered `RUN` and was graced with the following output!

+With 3 nested loops and some serious number-crunching, this program isn't cheap. *Especially* if you're a poor old C64 in your late 30s being asked to interpret some newbie's basic BASIC for hours on end.
+As such, the above image took approximately XX hours to render!
 ## Conclusion
+This was a fun exercise.
+It was nice and a little enlightening to use an older machine, it's an honest interaction.
+The computer is what it is and works how it works and you as the user can do whatever you want with that.

+It was also fun to use BASIC and see the parallels to its modern iterations.
+I find myself writing Inventor scripts in VBA (out of necessity, not choice) at work.
+Out of curiosity, I tried to use syntactic features that I'd learned on the C64 and had never seen in a VBA environment such as `REM` and `:`, and they worked in the same way!

+In future, when I muster the motivation, I'd like to alter the program to add colour.
+I could also dip my toes into learning machine language to write a more performant variant.
+Until then, I'll definitely be playing around a lot more with this fun little machine.

+See also:
+- [This](https://www.reddit.com/r/c64/comments/g5ri65/mandelbrot_set_on_the_c64/) Reddit post by Paul Soper, which was partly the inspiration for this project.
 ## Appendix
 ### A1
 ![](assets/Pasted%20image%2020250614230810.png)